niangaotuantuan/niangaotuantuan.github.io/about.md

 I am a Bachelor in the Centre of Information Science, School of Electronics Engineering and Computer Science(EECS), Peking University.
 I work with [Prof. Sujian Li](http://www.icl.pku.edu.cn/member/lisujian/) and [Prof. Wenjie Li](http://www4.comp.polyu.edu.hk/~cswjli/).
 I also do some research at Microsoft as **Applied Researcher and Developer**.

+As I didn't want my about page to be a direct result of boredom, I concluded that the best way I can think of to describe myself is to list all of the things that make me happy.
+So in no particular order, here it goes:

+**Books (mostly Literatures).
+Arts(I also paint).
+Family.
+Traveling.
+A good Sunday sunshine.
+Hand lettering.
+Coffee.
+Dancing (I used to dance).
+Gardening (I like to be my career).
+The smell of fresh flowers.**

+> *It's morning.
+And morning is amazing.
+It's when we charge into the future.
+When we blasted off for the moon.*

+> *Scaled the highest peak.
+And flew for the very first time.
+Morning starts, and changes everything.*

+> *It's a clean slate.
+A fresh start.*

+> *So come dreamers, and trailblazers, champions.
+Come builders.*

+> *It's morning, wake up, and be amazing. *

 <!--